Build an AI skills matrix that values adaptation over expertise

 Stop trying to predict which AI tools will matter in three years.
 Focus on building people who can adapt to whatever comes next.

-Skills obsolescence research shows 46% of workers already fear their skills becoming obsolete.
+WEF projects 41% of companies plan workforce reductions by 2030 due to AI automation, but 70% plan to hire people with new AI-related skills.
 The answer is not more tool training.
 It is building confidence in their ability to learn new tools quickly.

 Measure learning velocity quarterly.
 Create development opportunities that stretch people.
 Reward adaptation over expertise.
 That builds a workforce ready for whatever AI does next.